 The global business environment is viewed as riskier in 2021.
 When asked about their overall impressions of the risk environment in 2021, survey respondents collectively signaled that there would be an increase in the potential magnitude and severity of the risk environment for the short term relative to the prior year.
 Interestingly, when evaluating specific risks, respondents appear less concerned on a risk-by-risk basis, suggesting that they are leery of potentially unknown risks lurking on the horizon and beyond, making it more difficult to predict the environment in which their companies will operate.
 Given the continued occurrence of the unexpected, that is not surprising.

 We invite interested parties to read the executive summary of our survey results to learn more.
 Consistent with our studies in prior years, there are variations in views across industry groups and regions of the world.
 Likewise, there are different perspectives among directors and C-suite executives regarding the magnitude and severity of risks for 2021.
-This latter finding suggests the need for dialogue at a company’s highest levels to ensure there is a reasonable level of consensus on the critical enterprise risks facing the organization.
+This latter finding suggests the need for dialogue at a company’s highest levels to ensure there is a reasonable level of consensus on the critical enterprise risks facing the organisation.

 As leaders look forward, the message is that economic concerns abound, and companies continue to cope with different forms of disruption — stemming largely from the pace of change in the digital economy.